Combined Cadet Force

 The Combined Cadet Force (CCF) is a national youth organisation sponsored by the Ministry of Defence.
 It aims to “provide a disciplined organisation in a school so that pupils may develop powers of leadership by means of training to promote the qualities of responsibility, self-reliance, resourcefulness, endurance and perseverance.”
 The CCF is not a recruitment organisation for the Armed Forces and there is zero obligation for Cadets to join the military.

-Established in 1860 as the Rifle Corps, Rossall School CCF boasts 159 years of rich and vibrant history.
-The Contingent has been an important part of Rossall life for generations, and remains one of the School’s most popular co-curricular activities.
+Established in 1860 as the Rifle Corps, Rossall School CCF is the oldest CCF in the country with a vibrant and meaningful history.
+The Contingent has been an important part of Rossall life for generations and remains one of the School’s most popular co-curricular activities.
+The school has a rich history of providing the military with former cadets who have gone on to be senior ranking officers in the military such as Brigadier’s and Generals.

 The priority of the Contingent is to provide pupils with the opportunity to experience and enjoy a variety of military and civilian training with an emphasis on leadership and character development.
 We offer a vast amount to pupils in terms of enjoyment, personal development and as an excellent addition to any CV or Personal Statement.
 Rossall Cadets are expected to be among the most professional, confident and well-rounded pupils in the School, but the primary aim of the CCF is to be fun and enjoyable for all.